 Door County, Wisconsin

 The Midwestern peninsula of Door County is the perfect spot for nature lovers who want to do some solo traveling.
-Explore various quaint towns where it feels like everyone knows each other or head out into the wilderness for some kayaking or hiking.
+Explore various quaint towns where it feels like everyone knows each other (our epic Wisconsin road trips should give you some ideas!) or head out into the wilderness for some kayaking or hiking.
 Just want to soak up some me-time?
 Then book into a homey bed and breakfast and cozy up with a good book on the beach.

 Anyone that’s looking for that perfect balance between city and nature will find it in Vancouver.
 The picturesque mountains surrounding the city offer both hiking and skiing, and there’s a lot of water activities to take part in.
 Not to mention that it’s a melting pot for different cuisines, and pub crawling solo in these safe streets shouldn’t be a problem.